mason-bially/500locol-ecs/manuscript.md

 ### Systems

 Systems are the chunks of logic we want our ECS to run.
 Specifically the logic that runs across the entire world.
 Logic that happens in response to triggers, like input or network events, are generally done outside of the world, using the API and an external entity variable to "randomly access" the relevant components.
-And while plenty of ECS libraries to provide mechanisms for this, it is not the strength of the paradigm, and we will not be adding them.
+And while plenty of ECS libraries do provide mechanisms for this, it is not the strength of the paradigm, and we will not be adding them.

 With some quick library code based on how we organized components earlier: